B18 - Grid reference SP042885

 Images below :

 - Ordnance Survey map of Winson Green 1903.
 The original map is in the public domain being over 50 years old.

 - Architect's bird's-eye view of Birmingham Workhouse c1852 designed by J J Bateman.

 - W H Ward's infirmary erected west of the workhouse in 1888.

 The two images from the Workhouses website are used with the kind permission of Peter Higginbotham.
 All Rights Reserved.
-See Acknowledgements for a link to that website.

 As housing in the area began develop, St Cuthbert's Church opened in 1863 on Winson Green Road.
 This brick building with stone dressings was designed by Bateman & Corser in decorated gothic style was not consecrated until 1872.
 It was hit by a German bomb during World War 2 and subsequently demolished c1960.

 On the Dudley Road St Patrick's Roman Catholic Church was built by Dempster & Heaton in 1895 in red brick with stone dressings in gothic style.
 The arcades of this Grade II Listed building are of red sandstone and there is an elaborate altar canopy.